 These paleo peanut butter bars only use 5 ingredients, are no-bake, super easy to put together and are also vegan.
+The perfect paleo dessert!

 Before you have any objections to these paleo peanut butter bars, I know full well that peanut butter isn’t paleo.
 These bars are actually made with sunflower seed butter instead of peanut butter, but they taste really close!
 If you don’t believe me, check out the reviews on my paleo peanut butter cookies recipe, where I have done the same thing successfully.

 Sunflower seed butter of course doesn’t taste exactly like peanut butter but after a few bites of these bars, I forgot that they weren’t made with peanut butter.
 It could just be that I haven’t had peanuts in so long but these bars 100% satisfied my peanut butter cravings!

 I used homemade sunflower seed butter which is really pretty runny.
 If you use a different nut butter, you’ll likely need less coconut flour.

 Especially if you use something particularly firm like cashew butter.
 At least my cashew butter is firm, not so easy to even spread and very far from pourable.

 If you add too much coconut flour and the mixture is crumbly, then add vanilla or water, just a little at a time, until the mixture holds together better.
 The video shows you what consistency it should be.

 These vegan peanut butter bars are nice and thick so the 8″x8″ pan will give you plenty to snack on.
 And they freeze great!
 If you’re worried about portion control, you can hide them deep down in the freezer, a method that I utilize quite often. ;)

 When I was young, I often made peanut butter bars with melted chocolate mixed with a little butter on top.
 This topping is so much better!
 It uses chocolate + sunflower seed butter.